Pesopes/bubble_bounce/README.md

 ## Notes

+- You can scroll/pinch to zoom in and out the board.
+This is useful for making fully charged shots in some situations.
-The require bounce option is not actually implemented and does nothing.
+- The require bounce option is not actually implemented and does nothing.